dsschneidermann/gatsby-dennis-s/src/cv/cv.md

 ### Bachelor Computer Science, University of Copenhagen

 Finished 2010, after taking an extra year of Master classes.
 Topics covered were compiler and language design, functional programming, concurrency, data structures and algorithms.
-Bachelor project was about simulation and analysis of scheduling strategies for a specific protein-unfolding algorithm on the PlayStation 3 multi-processor, which I am proud to have received the grade A for.
+Bachelor project was about simulation and analysis of scheduling strategies for a specific protein-unfolding algorithm on the PlayStation 3 multi-processor, for which I am proud to have received the grade A.

 ## :hammer: Programming

-C<i>#</i>, SQL and Javascript are my commonly used languages, aside from that I have experience with (order of most to least): Python, F<i>#</i>, Databricks/Spark, HiveQL, R, Azure Steam Analytics, Node.js, Clojure, Haskell, Elm, Go, Elixir and Java
+Python, C<i>#</i>, SQL and Javascript are my commonly used languages, aside from that I have experience with (in no particular order): Databricks/Spark, HiveQL, R, ASAQL for Stream Analytics, F<i>#</i>, Node.js, Clojure, Haskell, Elm, Go, Elixir and of course Java

 ## :briefcase: Consulting

-Experienced in defining requirements in collaboration with business domain experts, Enterprise Architects and stakeholders
+Experienced in defining requirements in collaboration with business domain experts, Enterprise Architects and stakeholders.

-Very experienced in documenting technical solution details, architecture and operational information
+Very experienced in documenting technical solution details, architecture and operational information.

 ## :iphone: Frontend

-Experienced with HTML5, CSS3, various layout frameworks, less, sass, post-css, jQuery, Angular, React (this website and more), D3.js graphs, react-vis graphs, React Hooks, reactn and dotNetify-React
+Experienced with HTML5, CSS3, various layout frameworks, less, sass, post-css, jQuery, Angular, React (this website and more), Vue, D3.js graphs, react-vis graphs, React Hooks, reactn, dotNetify and other websocket channel libraries.

 ## :eyeglasses: Personal